HISTORY OF THE APPLESEED FUND

 Our primary investment goal has always been the preservation of capital, balanced against generating attractive rates of return over the long-term.
 We consider ourselves to be risk-averse investors, and we focus as much time and energy avoiding downside risk as we do generating positive returns for our investors.

-of portfolio managers, Rick Singer, Ron Strauss, Josh Strauss, Adam Strauss, and Bill Pekin, have in excess of 100 years of aggregate experience in managing investment portfolios.
-We are all CFA charterholders, but, more importantly, we are contrarians who are comfortable investing against the crowd.
+The firm’s portfolio managers are all CFA charterholders, but, more importantly, we are contrarians who are comfortable investing against the crowd.
 The investment team has a unique blend of both Wall Street experience and operating experience; we find this combination to be invaluable in helping us assess investment opportunities.

 Each portfolio manager has invested personal capital in the Appleseed Fund; our interests are aligned with Appleseed shareholders’ interests.
 We believe this approach makes us more careful about the investments we make and more disciplined about the prices we pay when making an investment.